- Start dateSeptember 2017

 Content: what students can expect

-- A lecture and seminar programme that helps students investigate the history, theory and vocabulary of architecture and design.
+- A lecture and seminar programme that introduces students to the history, theory and vocabulary of architecture and design.
 Find out more about previous guest speakers on the BA Interior and Spatial Design blog - baisd.wordpress.com

 - Learning and teaching to take place in studios, lectures, workshops, group tutorials and optional field trips with teaching staff drawn from both professional practice and academia